eightyfive/laravel-autoroute/README.md

 # laravel-autoroute
 Autoroute helps you register Laravel routes as an `array` (think YAML).

 > "La route?
-Là où on va on a pas besoin..
+Là où on va, on a pas besoin...
 De route."

 ## Install